 Morro Bay is popular with families, birdwatchers (especially in winter) and with fishermen, kayakers, surfers and others who enjoy outdoor recreation.
 It's also one of the most affordable spots on the California coast.

-We polled over 200 of our readers to find out what they think of Morro Bay.
-82% of the say it's "good" or "awesome."
-That makes it one of the best-rated weekend getaways places in California.
+We polled over 200 TripSavvy readers to find out what they think of Morro Bay.
+Most of them (82%) say it's "good" or "awesome."
+That makes it one of the best-rated weekend getaways destinations in California.

 Best Time to Go to Morro Bay